 While you connect with your Cyber security services teams, make sure to get in touch with the employee who triggered the attack.
 You’ll need to communicate with your Marketing or Public Relations teams to find out that employee.
 This is a very crucial step during the investigation.
 All relevant information is very valuable at this moment.

 All the external teams, including your cybersecurity insurance provider, should be engaged as well.
 If the scope and size of the ransomware attack are big, you need to call in law enforcement.
-For instance, if you are in the United States, you should probably consider calling the FBI or Secret Service.
+For instance, you should probably consider calling the FBI or Secret Service.
+See also: Who to report ransomware to?

 Your incident response plan should have the potential to become a means of communication as well.
 It’s highly recommended that you have a single point of contact for a streamlined flow of focused work.
 It’s very likely that your cybersecurity insurance provider will present you with some requirements to keep the policy valid.
 Whatever the steps are included in these requirements, make sure that they are built in your Incident Response Plan.